PeilinJia/AcademicBench/README.md

 5. **MLLM evaluation and error analysis**
    Nine mainstream MLLMs are evaluated on the generated questions, followed by metric aggregation, hidden abstention analysis, and human checking on sampled L2 questions.

-Raw paper PDFs, large-scale crawled figures, and crawler intermediate files are not included in this public repository due to size and licensing concerns.
+Raw paper PDFs, large-scale crawled figures, full image sets, full annotation files, model response caches, and crawler intermediate files are not included in this public repository due to size, licensing, and review-stage concerns.

 ---